SteapMunk/sloika/README.md

 Sloika is ONT research software for training RNN models for basecalling Oxford Nanopore reads.
 Sloika is built on top of Theano and is compatible with python 3.4+

+## Fork details

+I (Ryan) made this fork of Sloika to add the following features:
+* Multiple HDF5 training files can be provided, and Sloika will load a random subset at a time (configured by `--input_load`).
+* Sloika will reload a fresh selection of training data after every N batches (configured by `--reload_after_batches`)

+These help to get around Sloika's RAM requirements.
+Previously, the total amount of training data you could use was limited by your RAM (because Sloika loaded all training data into memory).
+Now it only loads a subset at a time, so there's no limit on the amount of training data you can use.

 ## Installation of system prerequisites

     sudo make deps